Bottosaurus: Taxonomy and distribution

 2010s phylogenetic studies have recovered Bottosaurus as a member of Alligatoridae within the subfamily Caimaninae, which indicates that Bottosaurus is more closely related to caimans than to alligators.

 Bottosaurus harlani is predominantly found from Late Cretaceous strata of Maastrichtian age, such as the Hornerstown Formation and New Jersey Greensands.
+Fossil teeth from the Coachman Formation of South Carolina, one of which closely resembles that of B. harlani, in addition to concurrent records from the Tar Heel Formation of North Carolina, supports its occurrence in the Campanian stage.
 New material has been reported from the Rhems and Williamsburg Formations of the Black Mingo Group of the South Carolina coastal plain that dates back to the Danian and Thanetian stages of the Paleocene epoch, suggesting that Bottosaurus had survived the Cretaceous–Paleogene extinction event and lived through much of the early Paleogene period.
 However, this material is fragmentary, and referral to Bottosaurus should be treated as tentative.

 Another species, Bottosaurus fustidens, has recently been described from the middle Paleocene (Tiffanian) of western Texas.
 The species is based on substantial craniomandibular and postcranial material and more solidly places Bottosaurus on the younger side of the Cretaceous-Paleogene boundary.